From horsepower...to sheep-power

-Golden Sheep Coffee is the product of Michael’s hopes and dreams for many years, but he just didn’t get around to doing anything about it for a long time.
-Working in F1 motorsport for 30+ years doesn’t give you much time to do anything else.
+Golden Sheep Coffee has been the product of Michael's hopes and dreams for many years, but he just didn't get around to doing anything about it for many years.
+Working in F1 Motorsport for 30+ years doesn't give you much time to do anything else.
 Motorsport is a way of life rather than a job, with the intense long hours being par for the course.

-In 2017, he decided it was time for a change and a new start… there’s only so much glitz and glamour a man can take, and he fancied a change from champagne every week!
+In 2017, it was time for a change and a new start... there's only so much glitz and glamour a man can take, and it's nice to have a change from champagne every week!
 So following his dreams, he ventured into roasting, took some professional training and bought a roaster...as you do.

 An interview in 2017, broadcast on BBC Radio Gloucestershire enabled us to introduce ourselves & our ethics - fame at last!
-Our continued growth has been through word of mouth and personal recommendation, so we must be doing something right.
+Our continued growth has been through word of mouth personal recommendation, so we must be doing something right.

 Why Golden Sheep?

 Our identity is firmly planted in the Stroud Valleys and so we adopted the Cotswold Lion, with its golden fleece, as our brand image.
 A tribute to his(or her) importance in the woollen & textiles history of Stroud.
 We like to support the Cotswold Sheep Society who are working hard to save this beautiful rare breed.

 We like to keep things local by naming our own blends after local areas (Worley Ridge, Coaley Peak, Forty Acre Lane and Butterrrow Hill).

 We purchase our coffee beans from a Speciality Team (Falcon Speciality), who source the finest coffees from Africa, Latin America and Asia - all SCA graded 80 and above (Speciality Coffee).